 In August of 1777, some New Englanders feared America was losing its Revolutionary War.
-American forces had surrendered Fort Ticonderoga without a fight, and the British has successfully harassed Seth Warner and his troops out of Hubbardton, Vermont.
+American forces had surrendered Fort Ticonderoga without a fight, and the British had successfully harassed Seth Warner and his troops out of Hubbardton, Vt.

-The surrender at Ticonderoga was a strategically wise move – the valuable cannon had already been removed from the fort.
-But at Hubbardton, after a spirited fight, Col. Seth Warner’s troops were forced to make a hasty retreat.
-While the loss of life on the British and American sides was roughly equivalent, far more Americans were taken prisoner.
+The surrender at Ticonderoga was a strategically wise move.
+The valuable cannon had already been removed from the fort.
+But at Hubbardton, after a spirited fight, the British forced Col. Seth Warner’s troops to make a hasty retreat.
+While the loss of life on the British and American sides was roughly equivalent, the British took far more prisoners.

-The Americans were left trying to re-gather their forces to mount a battle in the Hudson Valley to stop British General John Burgoyne and his army’s march to New York City.
+The Americans had to try to re-gather their forces to mount a battle in the Hudson Valley to stop Burgoyne’s march to New York City.

-New Hampshire’s General John Stark arrived on the scene in Bennington, Vt.
-Stark was a veteran of the French and Indian Wars whose fighting skills were matched by his stubbornness.
-He had chosen Bennington believing it the best way to support the American forces aligned further north.
+Gen. John Stark then arrived on the scene in Bennington, Vt. , with 1,500 New Hampshire militiamen he’d raised in six days.
+Stark, a veteran of the French and Indian Wars, had fighting skills matched only by his stubbornness.
+He had chosen Bennington believing it the best way to support the American forces aligned farther north.

-A German lieutenant, Friedrich Baum, had been dispatched by the British to gather supplies – horses, food, etc. He was also recruiting local loyalists to join up with the British cause.
-He and his 600 men happened on the Sancoick Mill about eight miles west of Bennington.
+A German lieutenant, Friedrich Baum, had been dispatched by the British to gather supplies, such as horses, draft animals and food.
+He also recruited local Loyalists to join up with the British cause.
+Baum had 700 men, including Canadians and Indians.
+They happened on the Sancoick Mill about eight miles west of Bennington.
 A small contingent of revolutionaries scattered at his arrival.
-What he learned was that Stark was in nearby Bennington with 1,800 men.
+Baum then learned Stark was in nearby Bennington with 1,800 men.

-And, he was informed, that Stark would take flight if the British approached the town.
-Baum’s contempt for the Americans was keen.
-“The savages cannot be controlled,” he wrote to Burgoyne, describing the colonists who were arriving at the mill seeking food.
+And, he was informed, Stark would take flight if the British approached the town.
+That intelligence confirmed Baum’s keen contempt for the Americans.
+“The savages cannot be controlled,” he wrote to Burgoyne, describing the colonists arriving at the mill seeking food.
 But he confidently assured Burgoyne he would move on Bennington and roust the Americans.

 Thomas Allen knew Stark’s character better than Lt.
 Baum.
 Allen had been disgusted by the surrender of Ticonderoga.
 Stark, he knew by reputation, was a fighter.
-When he finally met with him, he cautioned that in his view the entire revolt was in danger of collapsing if the war did not begin.
+When he finally met with Stark, he said the entire revolt would collapse if they didn’t start fighting.

 Stark’s answer: “If the Lord will give us sunshine in the morning, and I do not give you fighting enough, I will never ask you to come out again.”